History of the Soviet Union (1964–1982): Standard of living

 The official explanation for the ousting of Nikolai Podgorny, the head of state from 1965 to 1977, cited his stance against détente and increasing the supply of consumer goods.

 From 1964 to 1973, the Soviet GDP per head (as expressed in US dollars) increased.
-Over the eighteen years Brezhnev ruled the Soviet Union, average income per head increased by half in equivalent US dollars.
+Over the eighteen years Brezhnev led the Soviet Union, average income per head increased by half in equivalent US dollars.
 In the first half of the Brezhnev period, income per head increased by 3.5 percent per annum, though this represented slightly less growth than in the last years of Khrushchev.
 This can be explained by the reversion of most of Khrushchev's policies when Brezhnev came to power.
 Over time, however, citizens did find themselves better off than under Khrushchev.
 Consumption per head rose by an estimated 70% under Brezhnev, though three-quarters of this growth happened before 1973 and only one-quarter in the second half of his time in office.
 Most of the increase in consumer production in the early Brezhnev era can be attributed to the 1965 Kosygin reform, according to an analysis on the performance of the reform carried out by the Moscow State University.

 When the USSR's economic growth stalled in the 1970s, government focus shifted onto improving the standard of living and housing quality.
 The standard of living in Russia had fallen behind that of Georgia and Estonia under Brezhnev; this led many Russians to see the policies of the Soviet Government as hurting the Russian population.
 To regain support, instead of paying more attention to the stagnant economy, the Soviet leadership under Brezhnev extended social benefits to boost the standard of living.
 This did indeed lead to an increase, albeit a minor one, in public support for the regime.

 In terms of advanced technology, the Soviet Union lagged far behind the United States, Western Europe, and Japan.
 Vacuum-tube electronics remained in use in the USSR long after they became obsolete elsewhere, and many factories in the 1980s still used 1930s-vintage machine tools.
-In an unusually candid interview with an American journalist in 1982, General Nikolai Ogarkov admitted that "in America, even small children play with computers.
+In an interview with an American journalist in 1982, General Nikolai Ogarkov admitted that "in America, even small children play with computers.
 We do not even have them in all the offices of the Defense Ministry.
 And for reasons you well know, we cannot make computers widely available in our society."
 Soviet manufacturing was not only primitive by Western standards, but extremely inefficient, often requiring 2 to 3 times the labor force of a mill or factory in the US.